LLionNg/LLionNg/README.md

 ## 🚀 About Me

 Hello!
 I'm **Suphakit Ng**, a passionate AI Engineer and Software Developer with expertise in AI applications and new technology solutions.
-I specialize in transforming complex problems into innovative software solutions through machine learning and modern development practices.

 **🎯 Focus Areas:** Machine Learning, Deep Learning, AI Development, Software Engineering